likelovewant/bitsandbytes/README.md

 if you can't install it by pip , then unzip the wheel and place into pip install directory .
 Cureently , this is no torch for rocm available at windows.
 Not sure ,how to use it .
-Note: amd don't support NF4 OR 4 BITS currently ,if you want enable hipblaslt , by comment the line 248 in cmakelists, `add_definitions(-DLEGACY_HIPBLAS_DIRECT=0)` or delete it .fix the conflicts bug in `hipcomon and hipblas`. (bugs will show when you build .) or keep use the no hipblaslt version.
+Note: amd don't support NF4 OR 4 BITS currently (without proper set,or don't support certain models) ,if you want enable hipblaslt , by ad `DDISABLE_HIPBLASLT=OFF` .fix the conflicts bug in `hipcomon and hipblas`. (-DLEGACY_HIPBLAS_DIRECT=1 (choose hipblas as the defination, -DLEGACY_HIPBLAS_DIRECT=0 ,hipcommon ) ).

 **For more details, please head to the official documentation page:**